Grandsummoner/metamodule-ctrlcc/README.md

 # metamodule-rytm-cc
-This is the development work to make use of MetaModule with CtrlCC plugin and the companion HTML patch builder.
+This is the repo to help others make use of 4MS MetaModule with CtrlCC plugin and the companion HTML patch builder.